 Old Orchard Beach

 There used to be many seaside amusement parks along the New England coast.
 Now, only Palace Playland remains (although York’s Wild Kingdom, listed below, could be considered a seaside park as well).
-Among the rides at the classic park are the Orient Express coaster, a swinging pirate ship, a drop tower ride, and the Electra Wheel, which lights up the pier and beach with its flashy lights.
+Among the rides at the classic park are a swinging pirate ship, a drop tower ride, and the Electra Wheel, which lights up the pier and beach with its flashy lights.
 New for 2018 is Sea Viper, a steel coaster.

 04 of 07